Liebherr Canada Wine Fridges For Sale

-Liebherr’s first industrial product was very succesful and soon the demand for his crane far exceeded supply.
+Liebherr’s first industrial product was very successful and soon the demand for his crane far exceeded supply.
 Hans Liebherr set up an engineering works in Kirchdorf an der Iller which he called the Hans Liebherr Maschinenfabrik.

 Hans Liebherr was a master builder, inventor and draftsman.
 Later in life he evolved into a skilled businessman and manufacturing pioneer.
 In 1949, his home country of Germany needed rebuilding after World War II, and Hans Liebherr helped the cause as manager of his parents’ building firm.
 He was in his late twenties when he recognized the need for better hoisting tools and bigger machinery for the building industry and domestic construction in general.
 Together with design engineers and tradesmen, he developed the first mobile tower crane in 1949.
 The TK 10 was a game-changer because it could be easily transported and was easy to erect at job sites.

 Larger and more sophisticated crane models followed the TK10 and Karl Liebherr’s parent’s tiny construction company started its transformation into a multi-national manufacturer of construction machinery.

 In the mid 1950s, Karl Liebherr made the move from construction equipment to kitchen appliances.
 At this time, despite the booming economy that helped Germany rebuild very quickly after the war, ninety percent of German households still didn’t own an electric refrigerator.
 Could you imagine not having a fridge in your kitchen?
 Nationally, this has dietary and labour implications, and Hans Liebherr saw an opportunity to enter the sector by developing, manufacturing, and then continually improving refrigerators for the German people.